samiux/samiux.github.io/about.md

 # **Who am I?**

 Samiux is a CyberSecurity Enthusiast.
 He has been OSCE, OSCP and OSWP since 2012.
 He is a blogger and running this personal website.
 He builds things and also breaks things.
 When in spare time, he will do some programming and reading.
-He is very enjoy in his penetration testing lab and CTF games.
+He is very enjoy in his penetration testing lab and Capture The Flag (CTF) challenges.

 His slogan are :